freedomofpress/securedrop-workstation-docs/docs/admin/hardware.rst

 .. caution::

-  There versions of the T490 with 10th generation Intel Core processors, and are at present **untested and unsupported**.
-The workstation has been tested on model 20N2002AUS.
+  The versions of the T490 with 10th generation Intel Core processors are at present **untested and unsupported**.
+The Workstation has been tested on models 20N2002AUS & 20N20046US.

 Network devices (Ethernet and Wi-Fi) will not immediately work out of the box and require a one-time manual configuration on install.
 After Qubes starts for the first time, ``sys-net`` will fail to start: